 Our Experience Setting Up an OCPS 403b

-It took me several days of focused effort and countless phone calls before I identified and understood every 403b plan offered by the ten pre-selected financial institutions.
+It took me several days of focused effort and countless phone calls before I identified and understood every 403b plan offered by the many pre-selected financial institutions.
 OCPS provided no information or support during this process.
 When I called these institutions to clarify their offerings I was met with fast-talking, deceptive, and sometimes ill-informed sales reps.
 The reps supplied confusion, fear, and appeals to authority before steering me towards excessively expensive plans.

 We submitted the necessary paperwork to enroll in Security Benefit’s NEA DirectInvest 403b.
 OCPS Retirement Services denied our paperwork because it lacked an adviser’s signature, which they insisted was required for our self-directed plan.